alexandrefc/cklicky/resources/markdown/policy.md

 Occasionally, at our discretion, we may include or offer third-party products or services on our website and mobile app.
 These third-party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our website or mobile app and welcome any feedback about these sites.

-- We record user activity on our Bleesk webpages to learn about possible bugs and improve user experience (smartsupp.com)
+- We record user activity on our webpages to learn about possible bugs and improve user experience (smartsupp.com)
-- We collect user flow data on our Bleesk webpages to understand user's journey and drive up customer retention and revenue (mixpanel.com)
+- We collect user flow data on our webpages to understand user's journey and drive up customer retention and revenue (mixpanel.com)
 - We use Google Analytics on our website
 - We use Postmarkapp service to make sure you received and opened our mails (postmarkapp.com)